 Movement necessitates postural stabilisation.
 Whether a person is simply walking, working on a computer, performing household activities or participating in high-level sports, appropriate stabilisation of the moving joints and the body as a whole is required to prevent falls, injuries and loss of strength for the movement in question.
 This seminar will discuss dynamic postural stabilisation in detail and show you how to assess and rehabilitate it.
-We will also explore how to determine whether the neurological imbalances you find in a patient are likely to be significantly contributing to their musculoskeletal condition; this will help you to distinguish between the musculoskeletal patients who simply require the ‘usual’ chiropractic approach and those who require more specific neuro-rehabilitation.

 The seminar will be interactive, and participants will be able to and encouraged to ask questions throughout.

 A comprehensive set of course notes will be emailed to you in advance of the seminar.

 Video demonstrations of examination techniques and rehabilitation exercises will help you to learn the practical skills.